 For more information about the following datasets, visit our Process API documentation.

 Sentinel-2 is carrying a multi-spectral imaging instrument (MSI), which is delivering high-resolution optical images for land monitoring, emergency response and security services, with a common purpose for land-cover and land-change detection maps, monitoring of vegetation and burned areas.
 The MSI provides a set of 13 spectral bands: 4 visible (10 m spatial resolution), 6 near infrared (20 m) and 3 shortwave infrared (60 m).
 Sentinel-2A and Sentinel-2B have 5 days revisit time.
 Their acquisitions are available in L1C and L2A processing modes, L2A being atmospherically corrected.
 Global L2A data are available since March 2017, with limited data covering Europe and Northern Africa available since 2015.
 The L2A Scene Classification Maps (SCL) are available as well.
-See our documentation for the availability and more details: Sentinel-2 L1C and Sentinel-2 L2A.Configurator: SH Dashboard
+Visit our blog post to learn more about the difference between L2A and L1C, and see our documentation for the availability and more details: Sentinel-2 L1C and Sentinel-2 L2A.Configurator: SH Dashboard

 The Sentinel-1 imagery is provided by two polar-orbiting satellites, operating day and night performing C-band synthetic aperture radar imaging, enabling them to acquire imagery regardless of the weather.
 Main applications are for monitoring sea ice, oil spills, marine winds, waves & currents, land-use change, land deformation among others, and to respond to emergencies such as floods and earthquakes.
 The identical satellites orbit Earth 180° apart and at an altitude of almost 700 km, offering a global revisit time of 6-12 days depending on the area (check the observation scenario).
 Sentinel-1’s radar can operate in four modes.
 The spatial resolution depends on the mode: approx. 5 m x 20 m for IW mode and approx. 20 m x 40 m for EW mode.
 The data is available since October 2014.
 See our documentation for details.Configurator: SH Dashboard